 connected to the primary windings of a step-up audio transformer.

-The natural acoustical symmetry of such a microphones translates into a figure-8
+The natural acoustical symmetry of such microphones translate into a figure-8

-Such a microphone picks up sound equally well from the front and from the back and very little from the
+They pick up sound equally well from the front or the back and very little from the

 Ribbon microphones include legendary lip microphones like the